Military history of the Tang dynasty: Khitans

-1st Khitans (696)

 In 696, Li Jinzhong (Mushang Khan) of the Khitans along with his brother-in-law Sun Wanrong rebelled against Tang hegemony and attacked Hebei.
 Li died soon after and Sun succeeded him, only to be defeated by the Second Turkic Khaganate.

-2nd Khitans (720)

 In 720, the governor-general of Yingzhou sent 500 Tang soldiers to back Suogu against Ketuyu in Khitan politics but was defeated.

-3rd Khitans (730–735)

 In 730, Ketuyu attacked the Tang but was heavily defeated in a counterattack in 732.
 Although he allied himself with the Türks, they were defeated again in 733 by a Tang and Kumo Xi army.
 Zhang Shougui defeated the Khitans again in 734 and Ketuyu was finally murdered by Guozhe in 735, who became the next leader of the Khitans.

-4th Khitans (736)

 In 736, An Lushan attacked the Khitans but was defeated.

-5th Khitans (745)

 In 745, two Khitan tribes revolted and were defeated by An Lushan.

-6th Khitans (752)

 In 752, An Lushan attacked the Khitans.

 Nanzhao

 1st Cuanman (649-656)

 In 618, the Tang dynasty assigned Duan Lun as Commander-in-Chief (zongguan) to Yizhou (Chengdu).
-Cuan Hongda, Wan's son, was assigned to Kunzhou as prefect.
+Cuan Hongda of the Cuanman was assigned to Kunzhou (Kunming) as prefect.
 Duan sent his subordinate, Yu Dashi, into Hongda's territory to persuade local tribes to give their allegiance to the Tang.
 Western Cuan was the first to pledge allegiance.
 In 621, a Tang official, Ji Hongwei, arrived in Nanning (Qujing) and won over more tribes.
 Some 30 jimi prefectures were created.
 However exorbitant taxation of the local population caused them to rebel.
 Duan sentenced them all to death.
 He was removed from power and transferred back to the capital.
 After Hongda died, the local chieftains requested the prefectures return to hereditary rule.

 In 624, Wei Renshou was assigned to administrate Xizhou (Xichang).
 He led a small group of 500 soldiers into Xierhe (Erhai) and received the submission of many local tribes.
 Wei was allegedly fair and transparent in his governance so that when he departed for Xizhou, the locals begged him to stay.
-An office for him in Nanning.
+The chieftains gathered men and built an office for him in Nanning.
+After an audience with the emperor along with the chieftains' sons bearing tribute, Wei Renshou was transferred to Nanning.

 In 648, Liu Boying, the Commander-in-Chief of Xizhou, suggested sending an expedition to open a way through Xierhe to India.
 A large army was mobilized under the command of Liang Jianfang, who entered modern day Yanbian in southwestern Sichuan and killed several thousand tribesmen.
 The brutality scared the local populace so much that over 90,000 households all the way to Xierhe surrendered.
 From 649 to 656, Tang forces campaigned in northern Yunnan.
 In 664, Yaozhou Area Command was created over 24 prectures in northern and northwestern Yunnan.